hologramm/discretize-guides/builds/revenant/power-renegade/index.md

 <GridItem xs="12" sm="6">
 <Card title="Burst Rotation">
+1. <Skill name="DarkrazorsDaring"/>
+2. <Skill name="IcerazorsIre"/>
+3. Legend Swap
-1. <Skill name="Citadel Bombardment"/>
+4. <Skill name="Citadel Bombardment"/>
-2. <Skill name="Chilling Isolation"/>
+5. <Skill name="Chilling Isolation"/>
-3. <Skill name="Shackling Wave"/>
+6. <Skill name="Shackling Wave"/>
-4. <Skill name="Deathstrike"/>
+7. <Skill name="Deathstrike"/>
-5. <Skill name="ChillingIsolation"/>
+8. <Skill name="ChillingIsolation"/>
 </Card>
 </GridItem>

 <GridItem xs="12" sm="6">
 <Card title="Notes">
 Ideally you would want to do your burst rotation under the effect of <Effect name="Exposed"/> and while your <Skill name="Impossibleodds"/> is up.
-This might not always be possible if you need to reserve energy for boons or in the case that your legend timings are off.
+This might not always be possible if you need to reserve energy for boons or CC or in the case that your legend timings are off.

 With <Skill name="Legendary Demon Stance"/> you would want to use these abilities with <Skill name="Embrace the darkness"/> on.
 </Card>